Alcatrazes Islands: Status and preservation

-In 2016, Alcatrazes received Wild Life Refuge status and had its protection area increased so the whole archipelago is included (except for the Sapata Island, as explained in the sub-section "Navy exercises" above), totalizing 673 km2 – a size met with criticism by some environmentalists, who predict too high a cost to watch over the whole area.
+In 2016, Alcatrazes received Wild Life Refuge status and had its protection area increased so the whole archipelago is included (except for the Sapata Island, as explained in the sub-section "Navy exercises" above), totalizing 673 km2 or 67.409 hectares – a size met with criticism by some environmentalists, who predict too high a cost to watch over the whole area.
 Fishing and deforesting remain forbidden, but at that time boat rides and diving were planned to be opened to the public, according to criteria to be defined in a management plan.

 In September 2017, it was determined that the waters surrounding the islands would be, indeed, opened for boat rides and diving, but docking at the islands would not be an option due to the lack of beaches and other safe places for that.
 Visitations, which were to be exclusively promoted by companies authorized by ICMBio, were expected to begin in 2018, with the year of 2017 reserved to the preparation for the activities (registration of companies, trainings and issuing of licenses).
 A 60-foot boat would be installed at the island and would stay there all time to facilitate research and protection.
-Some researchers support touristic visitation to the archipelago, sustaining that the constant presence of people may discourage illegal fishermen.
+Some researchers support touristic visitation to the archipelago, sustaining that the constant presence of people may discourage illegal fishing.

 In December, Alcatrazes was finally opened to the public for free-of-cost visitation.
-One year later, around a thousand people had dived in its waters, with an average 50 people/day (the local infrastructure supports up to 200 hundred a day).
+One year later, around a thousand people had dived in its waters, with an average 50 people/day (the local infrastructure supports up to 200 a day).
 By then, it was estimated that tourism in the archipelago generated R$2,5 million (another source reports R$4 million).
 Besides, the number of transgressions registered by ICMBio inside the area dropped from 2017's 98 to 4 in 2019.

 Also in December 2019, new activities were authorized, such as night diving and overnight stays.
 In May 2020, ICMBio established a set of rules and prohibitions to be followed by touristic companies and visitors alike.

 In November 2021, Educa Brasil Institute asked for the suspension of a then-imminent shooting exercise by the Brazilian Navy.
+In August 2022, a new practice session was scheduled and then cancelled following a request from ICMBio, which claimed that the Navy was only authorized to practice between November-April, and only within 1km from Sapata Island.